renovatebot/renovate/docs/usage/faq.md

 on friday and saturday
 ```

-This scheduling feature can be particularly useful for "noisy" packages that are updated frequently, such as `aws-sdk`.
+The scheduling feature can be very useful for "noisy" packages that are updated frequently, such as `aws-sdk`.

-To restrict `aws-sdk` to only weekly updates, you could add this package rule:
+To restrict `aws-sdk` to weekly updates, you could add this package rule:

 ```json
   "packageRules": [